So you want to remix a song?

 The best way to do this is to practice; remake a melody every day.
 You could also check out the music theory ear training exercises here.

 This also helps with Tip #13.
 If your ears aren’t primed then you’ll have a much harder time creating your own melody underneath an acapella or something else.
 Learning music theory is important as well.

 Tip: It helps to know the key of the original track.
 Try to find the key online, or use a software such as Mixed in Key to determine the key of the original.

 18. Create and Add a Musical Signature

-Having your own musical signature is a great way to give the listener a sense of cohesion among all your tracks, it also helps them remember you.
-I’m not talking about a style as such, but rather something small and unique that doesn’t detract from the main idea or vibe of the song.
+Further, having your own musical signature is a great way to give the listener a sense of cohesion among all your tracks, making them more likely to remember you and your music.

 Not sure what I mean?
 Learn about how Pharrell Williams always has the same intro on all his songs.

 19. Add a Second Hook to Your Remix